DS-567/AMD-AOHW25_620/Data_Collection/README.md

 - FPGA platform: **AMD VC709**
 - A serial terminal: E.g. **CoolTerm** (or equivalent)

-⚠️ **Note:** This design is hardware-dependent and can only be ran on the AMD VC709 board!
+⚠️ **Note:** This design is hardware-dependent and must be ran on the AMD VC709 board!

+Constraints file is provided to port to other AMD FPGAs.

 ---